breatheco-de/content/src/content/lesson/modeling-data-using-data-structures.md

 Every programming language has a different array implementation but the most basic and original idea was to have a very low level efficent way to store related values.
 Arrays are an efficient way of storing because:

-1. The computer resevers the memory to store the array values in a secuency, making very fast the i/o operation to write and retrieve values from the array.
+1. The computer reserves the memory to store the array values in a sequence, making very fast the i/o operation to write and retrieve values from the array.
-2. In some languages, arrays can one contain values of the same type, making more predictable and easy the memory managment of the data-structure.
+2. In some languages, arrays can one contain values of the same type, making the memory managment of the data-structure more predictable and easier.
-3. In some languages, arrays done include almost any methods like append, insert, map, etc. Instead, arrays are very light structures.
+3. In some languages, arrays don't include almost any methods like append, insert, map, etc. Instead, arrays are very light structures.

 Here is how you can manipulate arrays in almost any programing language: